4ka0/django_girls/readme.md

 (which enables posts to be classified as either draft posts or published posts).</br>

 Uses more method-based views as opposed to generic class-based views as used in previous projects.
 Actually, getting some experience using method-based views was the main reason for doing this tutorial.
-This gave me the opportunity to have a closer look at how QuerySets work, in particular.<br/>
+In particular, this gave me the opportunity to have a closer look at how QuerySets work.<br/>

 Uses forms for adding and editing blog posts, particularly ModelForm.<br/>